Gaseema/africanStories/README.md

 # africanStories
 This is an African short stories website.
+View it @http://africanstories.bitballoon.com/